 It's simple!
 Just ask your customers to write a short online review about your school and let them know how important it is to your business.

 What to keep in mind:

 - Have believable customer testimonials.
 They have to be believable, sound authentic and be from real customers.

-- Ask often, don't just ask once and let it at that!
-This needs to become a common practice, every couple of weeks, motivate your teachers to help
+- Ask often, don't just ask once and leave it at that!
+This needs to become a common practice, every couple of weeks.
+Motivate your teachers to help.

-- Give your students at least 2 different platform to leave reviews.
-Google and Facebook are enough
+- Give your students at least 2 different platforms to leave reviews.
+Google and Facebook are enough.

 - Timing is crucial!
 Let your customer get value from your school first before you ask; this will increase your reviews dramatically.
 Likewise, don't wait too long either!
 If they forget the value they received, then they most likely won't leave a review.

 - If, by any chance, you have had a local celebrity coming to your school, be sure to use their photo and review as an endorsement.
 Put it up on your website.

 Try to put yourself in your students' shoes.
 Reviews from your present and past students provide proof for them to see.
 One particular review might be all it takes to push someone from just thinking about using your school to actually becoming a paying student.